The Devils (film): Filming

 Director Russell hired a large cast of extras, whom he later referred to as "a bad bunch" who were demanding, and alleged that one of the female extras appearing as a civilian was sexually assaulted by another male extra.
-Jones recalled that Reed, who at the time had a reputation for being disruptive and confrontational, was extremely kind to her on set, and "behaved impeccably."
+Jones recalled that Reed, who at the time had a reputation for being disruptive and confrontational, was extremely kind to her on set, and "behaved impeccably".
 Sutton recalled of Redgrave that she was "always an adventurous type of person" on the set, in terms of exploring her character and interacting with the other performers.
 Russell echoed this sentiment, referring to Redgrave as "one of the least bothersome actresses I could ever wish for; she just threw herself into it."

 Additional photography occurred at Bamburgh Castle in Northumberland, England.
-Jones recalled filming at the castle as challenging due to cold weather and having the flu during this period of the shoot, to which Russell was "frightfully unsympathetic."
+Jones recalled filming at the castle as challenging due to cold weather and having the flu during this period of the shoot, to which Russell was "frightfully unsympathetic".
 Throughout the shoot, Russell and Reed clashed frequently, and by the time principal photography had finished, the two were hardly on speaking terms.

 Music

 The film's score was composed for a small ensemble by Peter Maxwell Davies.
-Russell was reportedly intrigued by Davies' 1969 composition Eight Songs for a Mad King.
+Russell was reportedly intrigued by Davies' composition Eight Songs for a Mad King, which had provoked strong reactions when it was premiered in 1969.
 Davies reportedly took the job because he was interested in the late medieval and Renaissance historical period depicted in the film.
 He went on to write a score for Russell's next film, The Boy Friend.
-The Australian promoter James Murdoch, who was also Davies' agent, was involved in organising the music for both these films.
+Australian promoter James Murdoch, who was also Davies' agent, was involved in organising the music for both these films.

 The score was recorded by Davies' regular collaborators the Fires of London who took on extra players as the score required more instruments than their basic line-up.
-Maxwell Davies' music is complemented by period music (including a couple of numbers from Terpsichore), performed by the Early Music Consort of London under the direction of David Munrow.
+Davies' music is complemented by period music (including a couple of numbers from Terpsichore), performed by the Early Music Consort of London under the direction of David Munrow.

-In 1974 the Fires of London and the Early Music Consort of London gave a performance of a concert suite of the music at the Proms.
-The soundtrack remains a popular choice for concert hall performances.
+In 1974, the Fires of London and the Early Music Consort of London gave a performance of a concert suite of the music at the Proms.
+Terpsichore, which was not well known when the film was made, has become a popular choice for concert hall performances, and Davies' contributions to the soundtrack have also been revived in the concert hall.